Northern Hawk Owl - Surnia ulula

-Food habits have not been studied in Montana, but research from other studies have revealed that Northern Hawk Owls' diet often is dominated by voles (primary prey in Eurasia), but birds (up to grouse size) may constitute the major part of the diet in winter; juvenile Snowshoe Hares may be important during certain nesting stages (Rohner et al. 1995, Duncan and Duncan 1998).
-The main Microtus species preyed upon in North American include Alaska vole (M. miurus), Meadow Vole (M. pennsylvanicus), Tundra Vole (M. oeconomus), Long-tailed Vole (M. longicaudus), and Yellow-cheeked Vole (M. xanthognathus) (Duncan and Duncan 1998).
-Other small mammals and bird species that comprise the balance of their diet are numerous and may include shrews, moles, rabbits, hares, squirrels, mice, rats, lemmings, weasels, partridges, doves, woodpeckers, jays, robins, starlings, sparrows, buntings, blackbirds, grackles, and finches (Duncan and Duncan 1998).
+Studies conducted in other parts of the species' range revealed that the diet of the Northern Hawk Owl is dominated by voles (Duncan and Duncan 2014).
+The main Microtus species preyed upon in North America include Alaska vole (M. miurus), Meadow Vole (M. pennsylvanicus), Tundra Vole (M. oeconomus), Long-tailed Vole (M. longicaudus), and Yellow-cheeked Vole (M. xanthognathus) (Duncan and Duncan 2014).
+Other small mammals and bird species that comprise the balance of their diet are numerous and may include shrews, moles, rabbits, hares, squirrels, mice, rats, lemmings, weasels, partridges, doves, woodpeckers, jays, robins, starlings, sparrows, buntings, blackbirds, grackles, and finches (Duncan and Duncan 2014).

-Hunting, may occur during the day or night, and is similar to hawk species.
+Hunting may occur during the day or night (Duncan and Duncan 2014).
 The Northern Hawk Owl watches prey from a perch, strikes with a rapid dive, and returns to an elevated perch to consume the food item.
 The pellets of this owl species are relatively small (up to 7.5 cm long), gray, and coated in mucus (Nero 1995).

 Ecological studies have yet to be conducted in the state.
 However, information from other areas of the species' range shows Northern Hawk Owls tend to occur in the greatest numbers in areas with temporarily high prey populations and may move long distances in response to changes in prey abundance.
 Population density generally is low (e.g., 4 pairs in 200 square kilometers in Norway; 1 pair per 500 square kilometer in Sweden) (Johnsgard 1988) with a maximum of 3 nests per 100 square kilometers in southwestern Yukon, Canada (Rohner et al. 1995).
 Home ranges in Europe ranged from 140 to 848 hectares, average 372 hectares (Baekken et al. 1987).
 In southern Alberta, they establish winter hunting territories (Johnsgard 1992).